Guides + Tips Spring in Korea

 1. Sindaebang Station | 신대방역

-Sindaebang Station is a station on Seoul Subway Line 2.
-It is a stopping point for Nangok district of Sillim-dong, an area located in southern Seoul.
-And similarly to many other train platforms in the city, Sindaebang Station is surrounded with recreational zones filled with greenery.
-But what makes Sindaebang Station earn the place in this list is that those lush green leaves materializing during the summer months belong to the cherry trees.
+Sindaebang Station is a stop on Seoul Subway Line 2, serving the Nangok district of Sillim-dong in southern Seoul.
+Like many other stations in the city, it is surrounded by recreational zones filled with greenery.
+However, what sets Sindaebang Station apart and earns it a spot on this list is the fact that the lush green leaves emerging in summer belong to cherry trees.

-Every spring, the station implodes with strips of white, fluffy clouds of flowers.
-I’d go so far and call it a hidden gem to behold the celebration of spring in the city.
-When visiting the station, get out of either exit 2 or 3, walk along the promenade by a waterway called ‘Dorimcheon’ until you reach the overpass.
-The picturesque scenes await at the surface of the bridge.
+Every spring, the station transforms into a breathtaking scene, with strips of white, fluffy cherry blossoms resembling clouds.
+I’d even go so far as to call it a hidden gem for celebrating the arrival of spring in the city.
+To fully experience this beauty, take either exit 2 or 3 and stroll along the promenade by Dorimcheon, a serene waterway.
+Continue until you reach the overpass, where the most picturesque views await atop the bridge.

 2. Nangok Road | 난곡로